-The Shrine of St. Theresa of the Child Jesus in Nasonville, is the only place of pilgrimage in Rhode Island which has received official recognition by the Roman Catholic Church authorities.
+The Shrine of the Little Flower in Nasonville, is the only place of pilgrimage in Rhode Island which has received official recognition by the Roman Catholic Church authorities.
 It was at one time nothing more than a mission under the jurisdiction of St. John’s Church, in Slatersville.
 For close to fifty years, a Priest would travel with horse and buggy from Slatersville, to offer the Holy Sacrifice of the Mass each Sunday in a former schoolhouse owned by the Wanskuck Company.

 On August 23, 1923, Bishop William A. Hickey announced the creation of a new parish to care for the spiritual welfare of Catholics in the villages of Nasonville, Mohegan, Mount Pleasant, and Tarklin.
 Rev. A. P. Desrochers was named the parishes first pastor.
 Fr.
 Desrochers said the first Mass and spoke to the local parishioners for the first time on Sunday, August 26.
 At the suggestion of the Bishop, the parish was one of the first to take St. Theresa as it’s patron.